 Ideally, you should carry with you a couple of liters of water each (there is nowhere to buy water – or anything else for that matter).
 A small picnic is also a good idea, but don’t weigh yourself down too much – it’s a persistently steep climb.

-… and make sure your mobile devices are fully charged – you probably won’t be doing this a second time!
+… and make sure your cameras/phones are fully charged – you probably won’t be doing this a second time 🤔

-Finally, don’t think about climbing Gunung Raya if the ground is (or has recently been) wet.
+Finally, don’t think about hiking up Gunung Raya if the ground is (or has recently been) wet.

 How long is this all going to take?